Cratful ransomware removal instructions

 What is Cratful?

-Discovered by Michael Gillespie, Cratful is a high-risk ransomware that stealthily infiltrates computers and encrypts most of stored data using RSA-1024 encryption algorithm.
-During the encryption, Cratful appends the name of each encrypted file with ".cratful" extension (thus, its name).
-For instance, "sample.jpg" would be renamed to "sample.jpg.cratful".
-In addition, Cratful generates a text file named "FilesInfo.txt" and drops its copy in every existing folder.
+Discovered by Michael Gillespie, Cratful is high-risk ransomware that stealthily infiltrates computers and encrypts most stored data using the RSA-1024 encryption algorithm.
+During encryption, Cratful appends the name of each encrypted file with the ".cratful" extension (hence its name).
+For example, "sample.jpg" is renamed to "sample.jpg.cratful".
+In addition, Cratful generates a text file named "FilesInfo.txt" and stores a copy in each existing folder.

-As a rule, created text file contains a ransom-demanding message.
-It informs victims about the current situation and states that decryption requires a unique key/tool.
-It is also said that all victims' keys are stored in a remote server controlled by Cratful's developers.
-For this reason, victims have to pay a ransom in order to retrieve it.
-Unfortunately, claims that decryption requires a unique key are true.
-As mentioned above, Cratful uses RSA-1024 algorithm, which is asymmetric.
-This means that a unique public (encryption) and private (decryption) key is generated individually for each victim.
+The new text file contains a ransom-demand message informing victims of the current situation and stating that decryption requires a unique key/tool.
+It is also stated that all keys are stored on a remote server controlled by Cratful's developers.
+Therefore, victims must pay ransoms to retrieve them.
+Unfortunately, claims that decryption requires a unique key are accurate.
+As mentioned above, Cratful uses the RSA-1024 algorithm, which is asymmetric.
+Thus, a unique public (encryption) and private (decryption) key is generated individually for each victim.
 This algorithm is uncrackable and restoring data without the private key is impossible.
-For this reason, cyber criminals can easily blackmail victims by offering a paid recovery.
-The price isn't specified - such details are provided via email.
-Yet it is noted that the price will be doubled if victims won't contact cyber criminals within 72 hours after the encryption.
-Additionally crooks allow victims to attach up to two selected files which will be restored and sent back.
-Crooks do this in order to prove that they're capable of restoring data and to gain victims' trust.
-Unluckily, ransomware developers often ignore victims once payments are submitted.
-For this reason, paying usually gives no positive result and users merely get scammed.
-We highly recommend to ignore all encouragements to submit payments and even contact these persons.
-Unfortunately, there are no tools capable of cracking Cratful's encryption and restoring data for free.
-Hence, the only possible solution is to restore everything from a backup, if there is one created.
+Therefore, cyber criminals are able to blackmail victims by offering paid recovery of files.
+The cost is not specified - these details are provided via email, however, it is stated that the cost will double unless victims contact cyber criminals within 72 hours of encryption.
+Additionally, criminals allow victims to attach up to two selected files, which are then restored and returned.
+Criminals do this to 'prove' that they are capable of restoring data and to gain victims' trust.
+Unfortunately, ransomware developers often ignore victims once payments are submitted.
+Therefore, paying usually gives no positive result and users are scammed.
+We strongly recommend that you ignore all requests to submit payments or even contact these people.
+Unfortunately, there are no tools capable of cracking Cratful encryption and restoring data free of charge.
+Therefore, the only solution is to restore everything from a backup, if one has been created.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Cratful is virtually identical to hundreds of other ransomware-type infections, such as TROLL, Cbs0z, WALAN.
-Almost every single one is designed to compromise data (usually, to encrypt it) and to make ransom demands.
-Infections of this type typically employ cryptographies like AES, RSA, and other that generate unique decryption keys.
-Hence, it is virtually impossible to decrypt data without developers interference.
-The only possible scenarios are ransomware not being fully developed and/or having certain bugs/flaws (e.g., the key is hard-coded, stored locally, or something like that).
-Users are strongly advised to maintain regular data backups.
-Keep in mind that locally stored backups will be compromised alongside with regular data.
-For this reason, we recommend to store backups in a remote server or an unplugged storage device, because locally stored backups will be compromised alongside with regular data.
-In addition, we highly to have multiple backup copies stored in different locations, because there's always a chance that used server/storage device will be damaged.
+Cratful is virtually identical to hundreds of other ransomware-type infections, such as TROLL, Cbs0z, and WALAN.
+Most compromise data (usually, by encryption) and make ransom demands.
+Infections of this type typically employ cryptographies such as AES, RSA, and others that generate unique decryption keys.
+Therefore, it is virtually impossible to decrypt data without developers' involvement.
+The only possible scenarios are ransomware not being fully developed or having certain bugs/flaws (e.g., the key is hard-coded, stored locally or similar).
+Users are strongly advised to maintain regular backups.
+We recommend that you store backups on a remote server or unplugged storage device, since locally stored backups are compromised together with regular data.
+In addition, have multiple backup copies stored in different locations, since there is always a chance that servers and storage devices can be damaged.

 How did ransomware infect my computer?

-The way developers proliferate Cratful is currently unknown.
-However, these infections are often distributed using trojans, fake software updaters/cracks, email spam campaigns, and unofficial software download sources.
-Trojans are basically malicious applications that stealthily infiltrate computers and download/install additional malware.
-Fake updaters and cracks infect computers rather than updating outdated software/providing access to paid features.
-Spam campaigns are used to send hundreds of thousands of emails consisting of deceptive messages encouraging recipients to open malicious attachments (links/files).
-Last but not least are third party software download sources which present malicious executables as legitimate software, thereby tricking users into downloading and installing malware by manual.
-The list of such sources includes freeware download websites, free file hosting sites, Peer-to-Peer (P2P) networks (torrents, eMule, etc.) and many others.
+The way developers proliferate Cratful is currently unknown, however, these infections are often distributed using trojans, fake software updaters/cracks, spam email campaigns, and unofficial software download sources.
+Trojans are essentially malicious applications that stealthily infiltrate computers and download/install additional malware.
+Fake updaters and cracks infect computers rather than updating outdated software or providing access to paid features.
+Spam campaigns are used to send hundreds of thousands of emails containing deceptive messages encouraging recipients to open malicious attachments (links/files).
+Finally, third party software download sources present malicious executables as legitimate software, thereby tricking users into manually downloading and installing malware.
+The list of these sources includes freeware download websites, free file hosting sites, Peer-to-Peer (P2P) networks (torrents, eMule, etc.) and many others.

 |Threat Type||Ransomware, Crypto Virus, Files locker|